Roads of Tasmania

 Jacob's Ladder is a zig-zag mountain road in Tasmania

-Ben Lomond Mountain is a mountain peak at an elevation of 1.452m (4,763ft) above the sea level, located in the Launceston and North-east regions of Tasmania.
-The road to the summit, featuring a series of sharp hairpin turns, is known as Jacob’s Ladder.
-It’s one of the most hairpinned roads in the world.
+Ben Lomond Mountain is a peak with an elevation of 1,452m (4,763ft) above sea level, located in the Launceston and North-east regions of Tasmania.
+The road to the summit, known for a series of sharp hairpin turns called Jacob’s Ladder, is one of the most hairpinned roads in the world.

-A drive to the summit of Mount Wellington in Tasmania
+A wild paved road to the summit of Mount Wellington in Tasmania

-Mount Wellington is a high mountain peak at an elevation of 1.265m (4,150ft) above the sea level, located in the southeast coastal region of Tasmania.
+Mount Wellington is a high mountain peak at an elevation of 1,265m (4,150ft) above sea level, located in the southeast coastal region of Tasmania.
 It’s said to be the highest and busiest sealed alpine road in the country.

 Highland Lakes Road is a true adventure in Tasmania

-Lake Mackenzie, one of the highest lakes you can drive to in Tasmania
+Lake Mackenzie is one of the highest lakes you can drive to in Tasmania

 Road trip guide: Conquering the Wielangta Forest Drive